BeanCartel/CoffeeSpace/README.md

 - [ ] Display nearby coffeeshops in a Map
 - [ ] Login with Facebook
 - [ ] Cool animations

+## Video Walkthrough

 <img src='https://giant.gfycat.com/EthicalConsiderateCrownofthornsstarfish.gif'/>

+## Notes
+- On the walkthrough we didn't show the views to add the data partlly because thats just for the admins to see and won't be on the final build.
+Lot's of changes to UI to come.